Flavor & Ingredient Tips

 -

-Preheat your oven to 160°C (320°F) and line two baking trays with parchment paper.
+Preheat your oven to 320 degrees F (160 degrees C) and line two baking trays with parchment paper.

 -

-In a large mixing bowl, cream the softened butter and caster sugar together with a wooden spoon or electric mixer until creamy and light, about 2-3 minutes.
+In a large mixing bowl, cream the softened butter and caster sugar with a wooden spoon or electric mixer until creamy and light, about 2 to 3 minutes.

 -

-Sift flour, ground ginger, ground clove, ground nutmeg, and salt into a separate bowl to evenly combine and remove lumps.
+Sift the flour, ground ginger, ground clove, ground nutmeg, and salt into a separate bowl.

 -

-Gradually fold the dry ingredients into the butter-sugar mixture using a spatula or your hands until a soft dough forms, avoiding overmixing to keep biscuits tender.
+Gradually fold the dry ingredients into the butter mixture with a spatula or your hands until a soft dough forms.
+Avoid overmixing so the biscuits stay tender.

 -

-Lightly flour a clean surface and roll out the dough evenly to about 1 cm (1/3 inch) thickness.
+Lightly flour a clean surface and roll the dough evenly to about 1 cm, or 1/3 inch, thick.

 -

-Use biscuit cutters to cut desired shapes and place them spaced on the prepared trays.
+Cut shapes with biscuit cutters and place them spaced apart on the prepared trays.

 -

-Optionally sprinkle extra caster sugar on top for a crunchy sparkle.
+Sprinkle extra caster sugar on top if you want a crunchy sparkle.

 -

-Bake for 18-20 minutes until edges are golden and biscuits feel firm but not hard.
+Bake for 18 to 20 minutes, until the edges are golden and the biscuits feel firm but not hard.

 -

-Cool on trays for 5 minutes before transferring to wire racks to cool completely.
+Cool on the trays for 5 minutes, then transfer to wire racks to cool completely.

 -

-Store biscuits in an airtight container at room temperature for up to one week.
+Store cooled biscuits in an airtight container at room temperature.

 Frequently Asked Questions